DCAN-Labs/hbcd-docs/docs/internal/reportissues.md

 - Any feedback or feature requests to improve the ease and effectiveness of querying and analyzing data.
 - Any bugs that you may encounter in Lasso.

-Follow the instructions outlined in [Report Issues](../reportissue.md) to submit a help desk ticket.
+Follow the instructions outlined in [Report Issues](https://hbcd-docs.readthedocs.io/en/latest/reportissue/) on the main version of the website to submit a help desk ticket.
 If you are having trouble accessing the help center in Lasso, please reach out to **achaudhry@lassoinformatics.com** and/or **lmacintyre@lassoinformatics.com**

 ## Updates to HBCD Data Release webpage content